Post Summary: How To Layer Clothes For Winter To Maximize Warmth and Function

 - ($$) Smartwool Merino 150 Long Sleeve Crew Top (Men’s) (Women’s)

-- ($$$) Icebreakers Everyday Long Sleeve Crew Tops (Men’s) (Women’s) (pricey but it will practically last you forever)
+- ($$$) Icebreakers Everyday Long Sleeve Crew Tops (Men’s) (Women’s) (pricey but they will practically last you forever)

 So, what do you put over the top of your base layer?
 It’s time for the insulating layer.